rcsalubre2030-sketch/CS-GROUP-10/README.md

 # CS2 Group 10
-This is the repository of [name] from Group 10 together with {members}
+This is the repository of Rhiane Caye N. Salubre from Group 10 together with Jude Christian A. Carcasona and Venice Richzyl Mae T. Alquizar

 # Weekly Study Planner: A guide to full filling your project’s ultimate goal